-This chapter describes all of the switch Maintenance configuration tasks to enhance the performance of local network including Restart Device, Firmware upgrade, Save/Restore, Import/Export, and Diagnostics.
+This chapter describes the entire switch Maintenance configuration tasks to enhance the performance of local network including Restart Device, Firmware upgrade, Save/Restore, Import/Export, and Diagnostics.

 5-1 Restart Device

 This section describes how to restart switch for any maintenance needs.
 Any configuration files or scripts that you saved in the switch should still be available afterwards.